-Our YourScoreAndMore Review in a NutshellYourScoreAndMore offers credit reporting and monitoring services for $29.94 per month after a 14-day trial (which costs $9.95).
-Although they do provide three-bureau credit reports and TransRisk scores, along with daily monitoring via email alerts, they don't bring much to the table that helps them to stand out from the crowd.
+YourScoreAndMore offers credit reporting and monitoring services for $29.94 per month after a 14-day trial, which costs $9.95.
+Although the company does provide triple-bureau credit reports and TransRisk scores, along with daily monitoring via email alerts, it doesn’t bring much to the table that helps it stand out from the crowd.
 There have been numerous complaints about this company from those who had difficulty canceling their trial account in time, along with those who felt deceived or misled by statements about how the service was “free” before their card was automatically billed.
-The technology behind YourScoreAndMore is powered by CSIdentity, the same platform that runs many other credit monitoring companies we've reviewed.
 We recommend exercising caution before engaging the services of this company.

-Three-Bureau Credit Reporting and Monitoring
+Triple-Bureau Credit Reporting and Monitoring

 Being that the entire credit reporting service behind YourScoreAndMore is powered by CSIdentity (as are many companies on this list), users can expect three standard monthly credit reports from all three credit bureaus, along with ongoing monitoring of those three reports.
 If major changes occur on any of the reports, the customer is notified by email.

 YourScoreAndMore does provide users with monthly refreshes to their three credit reports, which is commendable and provides customers with ample opportunity to manually review each report to ensure it is both free of errors and fraud.
-Each report is accompanied by a credit score; although the exact nature of the score is undisclosed, our previous experience with this software platform leads us to believe that they utilize a score similar to the TransRisk model offered by TransUnion.
+Each report is accompanied by a credit score.
+Although the exact nature of the score is undisclosed, our previous experience with this software platform leads us to believe that they utilize a score similar to the TransRisk model offered by TransUnion.

 A quick perusal of the education center on offer from YourScoreAndMore reveals a reasonable effort being put in to educate customers on the dynamics of credit scoring and reporting, including general advice on how to improve one’s score, how to improve their chance of being approved for a credit card, and so forth.